The eCommerce landscape is ever-changing, and website owners must keep adapting and evolving to stay competitive.

 - Size and file type matter: The larger the file size, the longer it will take to load.
 Online customers don’t like to wait, especially when moving on to the next search result is just a click away.
 Find the optimal balance between image resolution, file type (e.g., JPEG, PNG, GIF, TIFF), and speed by testing and optimizing the various elements on your web page.

-- Optimize the description: You can apply search engine optimization (SEO) techniques to image descriptions, captions, and metadata to ensure that your content shows up when customers search for it online.
+- Optimize the description: You can apply search engine optimization (SEO) techniques to image descriptions, captions, and metadata to ensure your content appears when customers search for it online.

 - Zoom: Customers will want a closer look at your products, so include a high-quality zoom option.